 Mini offshore algae farms to grow carbon offsets

-Baske's solution is to grow algae in mini-farms attached to biodegradable floats adrift in the deep ocean.
+Baske's solution is to grow algae in mini-farms attached to biodegradable floats drifting in the deep ocean.

-As the algae grow, the floats keep them close to the surface, capturing essential sunlight.
-Once the algae reach a critical length and weight (after about six months), the carbon-laden fronds are too heavy for the buoy and the entire mini-farm sinks to the sea floor.
+As the algae grows, the floats keep them close to the surface, capturing essential sunlight.
+Once the seaweed reaches a critical length and weight (after about six months), the carbon-laden fronds are too heavy for the buoy and the entire mini-farm sinks to the seabed.
 Carbon sequestered.

 The project is still in the research and development stages.
 The startup put around 1600 buoys into the water, fixed with sensors and trackers, and is testing the amount of carbon stored, safety for ships and marine mammals, and more.
 In the future, says Baske, the hope is to have millions of micro-farms, which absorb billions of tons of carbon.